Great American Beer Festival, Denver Colorado

 The Great American Beer Festival (GABF) is a three-day annual event hosted by the Brewers Association held at the end of September or the beginning of October in Denver, Colorado.
 The GABF brings visitors from around the world to sample more than 1,600 different American beers.
 Over 100 beer judges from the United States and abroad participate in the evaluations of one or more beer styles, ultimately judging 2,300 beers entered by more than 450 domestic breweries.
 Gold, silver and bronze medals in 69 beer-style categories are awarded, though not every medal is awarded in each category.

-Oregon Brewers Festival, Portland, Ore.
+Oregon Brewers Festival, Portland, Oregon

 The OBF served 73 different craft beers from 18 states across the country.
 The top selling product for the third year running was Cascade Brewing’s Razberry Wheat out of Southwest Portland.
 Another light, refreshing fruit beer to sell out early was Hell or High Watermelon by San Francisco’s 21st Amendment Brewery.
 Portland’s Widmer Brothers Brewing sold a large quantity of its Full Nelson, an Imperial IPA brewed specifically for the OBF.

-Festival in Asheville, NC
+Brewgrass Festival in Asheville, North Carolina

 Bock Fest, New Ulm, MN